patching...

 “We’ve been approached by someone from outside the state about utilizing the facility,” Thompson said in February.
 “There’s a great deal of jobs involved with it.”

-City Councilman Jason Stein, whose children attend Mosdos, wants the CH-UH School Board or district to make its intentions known before the meeting among Cleveland Heights, University Heights and the board Monday.
+City Councilman Jason Stein, whose children attend Mosdos, wants the CH-UH School Board or district to make its intentions known before among Cleveland Heights, University Heights and the board Monday.

-“Until the school board makes its decision public, it’s difficult to close any other school buildings in Cleveland Heights or University Heights,” Stein said, referring to the facilities master plan proposal that calls for closing Noble, Gearity and Fairfax elementary schools.
+“Until the school board makes its decision public, it’s difficult to close any other school buildings in Cleveland Heights or University Heights,” Stein said, referring to the that calls for closing , and elementary schools.
 “I feel that those who have supported returning Millikin as a community asset are validated.”

 Stein also challenged the district's interpretation of the old appraisal at a board meeting, suggesting that at that time, the building was really valued at $874,400, as long as the property would be used as a school.